LiquidGalaxyLAB/BIM-Liquid-Galaxy-Visualizer/README.md

 [(Back to Top)](#bim-liquid-galaxy-visualizer)

-The experience of being a GSoC student is beyond a code and i'm very grateful to have had this opportunity.
-All my thanks is to the Liquid Galaxy Organization Admin Andreu Ibánez for give me this oportunity also my mentors Karine Pistili and Marc Capdevila for being helpful not only on the bonding\coding period but before the project theme definition and finally my friends and family for the support.
+The experience of being a GSoC student is beyond a code and i'm very grateful for have had this opportunity.
+All my thanks is to the Liquid Galaxy Organization Admin Andreu Ibánez for give me this oportunity also my mentors Karine Pistili and Marc Capdevila for being helpful not only on the bonding\coding period but before the project theme definition, the Lleida Liquid Galaxy Support Pau Francino for helping with the app test also Alejandro Illán Marcos for release the app into the Play store and finally my friends and family for the support.